eonist/GitSync-applescript/README.md

+Finaly a solution for cpding from many devices efficiently.

 **Live code** on your iPad directly to GitHub and vis-versa (without clicking button)
 Ipad -> iCloud -> **GitSync** -> GitHub
 GitHub -> **GitSync** -> iCloud -> Ipad